jvandemo/ZendService_Oauth2/README.md

 ### Quick code walkthrough

-First specify your private oauth2.0 details in the config array:
+Start by specifying your private oauth2.0 details in a config array:

 ```
 use ZendService\Oauth2\Client\Client;